suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Buf Fixes
 - Fix wrong `PlayableCharacterModel` 's holster and draw animations.
 - Fix guild war status not being sent to client when enter the game.
-- Fix wrong storage item's
+- Fix wrong storage item's random seed type which is cause of item losing.
+- Fix camp fire convert duration reducing by amount of same kind of items.
+- Fix d

 * * *